lamberta/devkit-doc/guide/game-walkthrough.md

 ~~~

 At the top of this file, we import three additional source
-files in our project's root directory using the `import`
+files in our project's root directory using the
-command which is [defined](../api/utilities.html#import) in
-the Game Closure SDK:
+[`import`](../api/utilities.html#import) statement provided by the SDK:

 ~~~
 import src.TitleScreen as TitleScreen;